sinsimi12/linear-programming-C-/README.md

 # matrix-manipulation C++
-This is a homework for Linear Programming
+This is a homework for Linear Programming and Matrix Manipulation